Discrete effects on some boundary schemes of multiple-relaxation-time lattice Boltzmann model for convection-diffusion equations: Discrete effects of some boundary schemes

 where $a$, $b$ are parameters to be determined.
 If we consider ABB scheme, the value of $\phi$ at bottom and top boundaries can be given by

 where $\phi_s^{0.5}$, $\phi_s^{N+0.5}$ are numerical slip caused by ABB scheme, $N$ representing grid number.
-Substituting Eq. (\ref{eq66}) into Eq. (\ref{eq65}), we obtain the numerical solution
+Substituting Eq. (\ref{eq35}) into Eq. (\ref{eq34}), we obtain the numerical solution

 In the following, we will focus on how to determine $\phi_s^{0.5}$ and $\phi_s^{N+0.5}$ from the ABB scheme.
-As Fig. \ref{HBB} shown, the unknown distribution functions at the layer $k = 1$, $k = N$ can be determined by the following equations \cite{ZhangT},
+As Fig. \ref{Fig2} shown, the unknown distribution functions at the layers $k = 1$, $k = N$ can be determined by the following equations \cite{ZhangT},